eamw-cg/Tutorial-Website/README.md

 After finishing *Learn Enough Git to be Dangerous*, you will know enough Git to be *dangerous*.
 This means that you'll be able to use Git to track changes in your projects, back up data, share your work with others, and collaborate with programmers and other users of Git.

-For more information on Git, the official Git documentation can be found [here](https://git-scm.com/).
+For more information on Git, see the [official Git documentation](https://git-scm.com/).